Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Introduction

-Finally, there has broadly been recent interest in using program synthesis to learn programmatic policies that are more interpretable~\cite{verma2018programmatically,inala2021neurosymbolic}, verifiable~\cite{bastani2018verifiable,verma2019verifiable}, and generalizable~\cite{inala2020synthesizing}.
+Finally, there has broadly been recent interest in using program synthesis to learn programmatic policies that are more interpretable~\cite{verma2018programmatically,verma2019imitation,inala2021neurosymbolic}, verifiable~\cite{bastani2018verifiable,verma2019verifiable,anderson2020neurosymbolic}, and generalizable~\cite{inala2020synthesizing}.
 In contrast, we are not directly synthesizing the policy, but a program to guide the policy.
+Appendix \ref{append:related} discusses additional related work in a broader context.